jameshyojaelee/smart-cell-counter/README.md

 # Smart Cell Counter (iOS · SwiftUI)

 Automated hemocytometer cell counting on iPhone and iPad with on‑device Vision, Core Image, and (optional) Core ML.
 Built in SwiftUI with MVVM and modular Core services.

-Research use only — not a medical device.
+Active development build, not production ready.

+> Note: Expect frequent changes and incomplete functionality while the app is under active development.

 ## Why Smart Cell Counter?